|

 There is a mailing

-list for pcal and lcal.
+list for PCAL and LCAL.
 Questions and topics about how to

 use the programs and about their further development can be raised there.